 He and Em were just sitting down to eat, and he was dreading telling her things didn't go well with Foster.
-Em was happy with him right now, smiling and laughing at silly things he said--she obviously thought he'd fixed it like he fixed everything.
+Em was happy with him right now, smiling and laughing at silly things he said—she obviously thought he'd fixed it like he fixed everything.
 He could read that, her confidence in him.
-And in her own ability to get through to him.
-Now, he'd do the right thing.
+And in her own ability to get through to him, to make him do the right thing.

-"Em, I--" The doorbell rang.
+"Em, I—" The doorbell rang.
 "Hang on."
-He went to open it, was surprised to see Foster standing there.
+He went to open it and was surprised to see Foster standing there.
 She didn't say anything, just stepped inside, slammed him up against the door, and kissed him the same way he'd kissed her earlier.

 Hard.
 Fiercely.
 And then something he hadn't done, she was letting her hands roam all over his body.